 She graduated with a Bachelor of Economics degree from the University of Sydney and in 2012 received a University Alumni Award for professional achievement.

-She has a deep interest in developing a culture of philanthropy and sits on a number of not for profit boards including Australian Philanthropic Services, the Salvation Army Eastern Territory Advisory Board and St Vincent’s Health Australia’s NSW Advisory board.
-She is currently also Chairman of Future Generation Global Investment Company, Australia’s largest impact investing fund with a focus on youth mental health.
+She has a deep interest in developing a culture of philanthropy and sits on a number of not for profit boards including Australian Philanthropic Services and St Vincent’s Health Australia’s NSW Advisory board.
+She is currently also Chairman of Future Generation Global Investment Company, Australia’s largest impact investing fund with a focus on child and youth mental health.
 Her family foundation supports a variety of community-based initiatives such as the Hunger Project in Malawi, Africa.

 In the business sphere, she is Chairman of Thales Australia Limited, a non-executive director of AGL Energy, a Fellow of the Institute of Chartered Accountants and the Institute of Company Directors.
 She was previously Chairman of QBE Insurance Group, a director of Telstra, Coles Myer, Energy Australia, TAB, St Vincent’s Health Australia, Crane Group, and President of the NSW State Library Council.

-The University of Sydney’s diverse community of more than 60,000 students and 6,400 academic staff from more than 130 countries share Australian innovation and research on the international stage.
+The University of Sydney’s diverse community of more than 60,000 students and 6,400 academic staff share Australian innovation and research on the international stage.